Mnyu/react-tutorial/advanced.md

   - removed boilerplate
   - provided some assets (css, data)
     - just so we can focus on important stuff
-  - removed <StrictMode>, so it's less logs
+  - removed StrictMode, so it's less logs

 ## Advanced Topics